gboeing/osmnx/docs/source/getting-started.rst

 2. Read ":ref:`Introducing OSMnx`" below on this page.

-3. Work through the `OSMnx Examples`_ gallery for step-by-step tutorials and sample code.
+3. Work through the OSMnx `Examples Gallery`_ for step-by-step tutorials and sample code.

 4. Consult the :doc:`user-reference` for complete details on using the package.